junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Right then, the gate rattles harshly again, catching them in a moment of lax.
 It sways fiercely as if the strongest hurricane blows at it from the other side.
 The latch flies away and the door sways open.

-Dean and Rory get shoved heavily away by the metal door, throwing backward into the middle of the room.
+Dean and Rory get shoved heavily away by the door leaves, thrown backward into the middle of the room.

 Two Weeping Angels stand in the opened doorway.